 What even is a credit score?
-A simple question with a not so simple answer.
-And whether you’re searching for traditional loans, credit cards, or even Bad Credit Loans, your credit score will play a large role in being approved.
+A simple question with a not-so-simple answer.
+And whether you’re searching for traditional loans, credit cards, or even bad credit loans, your credit score will play a large role in being approved.
 As of June 2023, the rejection rate due to bad credit increased to 21.8%.1

-In this post, we’ll go over the various factors that drive your credit score and dive deep on the two most popular credit scoring models out there.
-Let’s dig in!
+In this article, we’ll go over the various factors that drive your credit score and dive deep into the two most popular credit scoring models out there.

-The big three credit bureaus (Experian, Transunion, and Equifax) build your credit reports using information communicated by the banks and lenders you’ve had accounts with.
-As your credit report information drives your credit score, it’s important to regularly check your credit reports for mistakes.
-For info on how to do so, take a spin through this article on obtaining and reviewing your credit report.
+The big three credit bureaus (Experian, TransUnion, and Equifax) build your credit reports using information communicated by the banks and lenders you’ve had accounts with.
+As your credit report information drives your credit score, it’s important to regularly check your three reports for mistakes.
+Borrowers can get all three credit reports for free from AnnualCreditReport.com.2

 So what parts of your credit report do the scoring models focus on?
 Most scores are based on some mix of the following five factors:

-- Payment history: payment history is the most significant input to most credit scoring models.
+Payment history is the most significant input to most credit scoring models.
 If you haven’t paid on time in the past, creditors don’t think you’ll pay on time in the future.
 For example, multiple late payments on a personal loan can make it more challenging for you to qualify for online loans.

-- Credit mix: the different forms of credit that you use play a role in determining your credit score.
-Having more lines and different types of credit will actually improve your score.
-That’s because creditors think that if have experience handling credit in many forms, you’ll be more likely to handle the credit they’re offering.
+The different forms of credit that you use play a role in determining your credit score.
+Having more lines and different types of credit may actually improve your bad credit score.
+That’s because creditors think that if you have experience handling credit in many forms, you’ll be more likely to handle the credit they’re offering.